abodner/abodner.github.io/_pages/about.md

 I am passionate about teaching, and am especially motivated to teach computational tools for climate science.
 I believe it is critical that the future generation of scientists are properly trained to use the wealth of climate data and tools available on open-source platforms.
 I have co-founded [Climatematch Academy](https://academy.climatematch.io/), an online program with a mission to build a global and diverse climate science community, equipped with computational tools to tackle global challenges of our changing climate.

-I am married to [Bar Guzi](https://brandeis.academia.edu/BarGuzi) and mother to Micah and Amelia who inspire and challenge me to be the best version of myself every day.
+I am married to [Bar Guzi](https://brandeis.academia.edu/BarGuzi) and mother to Micah, Amelia, and Imrie who inspire and challenge me to be the best version of myself every day.